SylphAI-Inc/AdalFlow/docs/source/community/contribution_guide.rst

 Writing Documentation
 ---------------------------
-Please see our `additional contribution guidelines <../resources/contributing.html>`_ for more details.
+Please see our `documentation contribution guidelines <../resources/contributing.html>`_ for more details.